MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/troubleshoot-warehouse-configuration.md

 ### Issue description

-For a work template, you can't select *Inventory status change* in the **Work type** field in **Work template details**.
+For a work template, you can't select *Inventory status change* in the **Work type** column of the **Work template details** section.

 ### Issue resolution

 This behavior is by design.
 The *Inventory status change* work type is used only by system processes.
 It can't be configured.
-Because the list of work types is fixed as an enumeration, the extra entries can't be filtered out of the **Work template** drop-down menu.
+Because the list of work types is fixed as an enumeration, the extra entries can't be filtered out of the **Work type** drop-down menu.

 ## I receive the following error message: "The Quantity is not valid for unit 1%."